Have you had any probiotic food in the past few days?

 A small clinical study at the Stanford School of Medicine showed that a diet with more fermented foods such as yogurt, kefir, kimchi and other fermented food or drink resulted in less activation of immune cells that are linked to chronic health problems such as type 2 diabetes.

-In as little as 24 hours you can improve the health of your gut bacteria situation.
-The general guideline is to eat less sugar and processed foods and more whole grains, fruits and vegetables.
+Did you know that in as little as 24 hours you can improve the health of your gut bacteria situation?
+The basics of how to do that is to eat less sugar and processed foods and eat more whole grains, fruits and vegetables.

 - Take a look at the foods you have at home and check labels when you are grocery shopping.
 Look at the ingredients and notice how many foods have sugar, corn syrup, high fructose corn syrup, or artificial sweeteners.